jeanlauliac/blog-old/content/makefiles-in-node.rst

         $(BIN)coffee -sc < $< > $@

 Here ``$<`` and ``$@`` are `automatic variables`_ providing contextual
 file paths.
-We also make sure to use the local CoffeeScript compiler, because we want to control the version.
+We also make sure to use the local CoffeeScript transpiler, because we want to control the version.
 Calling ``make`` from the command line yields:

 .. _automatic variables: https://www.gnu.org/software/make/manual/